Amarillo City Transit

 Amarillo City Transit, marketed under the moniker of ACT, is the primary provider of mass transportation in Amarillo, Texas.
 The agency was established in 1966, after a municipal takeover of private bus transportation.
 Thirteen routes run through the city daily but Sundays and holidays.

+On February 28, 2024, the city opened a new Multimodal Transfer Station to the west of downtown.
+The $8.6 million facility serves both local buses and Greyhound.

 Routes

 As of August 27, 2018, the new route plan was implemented.